 They are going to love interacting with their owner, and they will always want to be involved in whatever it is that you are doing.

-In fact, they could suffer from separation anxiety if you do not train them to act differently when they are younger.
+They could suffer from separation anxiety if you do not train them to act differently when they are younger.

 They are well-mannered and quite laid-back in their approach to life.
 They will have bursts of energy, but also enjoy lying down and having a nice snooze at the feet of their owner.

-They do not bark when it is not necessary but will do so to alert you to something that is different.
+They do not bark when it is not necessary but will do so to alert you to something different.
 However, they can howl a bit if they are left alone for too long.